Illustration: Manny Francisco, ‘Can Confucianism save the world?’ The Strait Times

 The University Club of WA

-This event is proudly presented by the Confucius Institute at UWA in partnership with The UWA Institute of Agriculture.
+This event was presented by the Confucius Institute at UWA in partnership with the UWA Law School.

 Venue: The University Club of Western Australia Auditorium,